mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/call/swift.md

 # Place a call

-At the top of the `ViewController` class, just below the `client` declaration, add a `NXMCall` property to hold a reference to any call in progress
+At the top of the `ViewController` class, right below the `client` declaration, add a `NXMCall` property to hold a reference to any call in progress

 ```swift
 class ViewController: UIViewController, NXMClientDelegate {